 What is the purpose of a forensic evaluation in a child custody case?

 The purpose of a forensic custody evaluation is to assist the court in deciding who the child or children will be living with, what will be the visitation arrangements for the non custodial parent, and who will make decisions about the child or children’s welfare.
+If relocation is one of the issues in the case, the evaluator will likely be asked to weigh in on that as well.

 Forensic psychology has been recognized by the courts of New York State as an expert sub-specialty of psychology, which deals with reviewing psychological traits and possible disorders to assist the courts in making important decisions.